How to Get Into Duke: Essays and Strategies That Worked

 Duke requires applicants to answer a series of short answer/essay questions in addition to the Common App Personal Essay.
 These supplemental materials are crucial for admissions officers and present your child with a great way to particularize and accentuate the uniqueness of their profile.

 Let’s take a look at how three students tackled Duke’s supplemental questions.
-The following students are closely based on or composites of students we've worked with in nearly 20 years of advising college applicants.
+The following students are closely based on our composites of students we've worked with in nearly 20 years of advising college applicants.

 • James is from the Appalachian region of far western North Carolina.
 He grew up in an agrarian community and is interested in the Environmental Sciences major.
 He will be the first in his family to attend college.